Three quarters of logistics professionals are satisfied with work-life balance

 Insufficient measures

 So logistics companies can clearly still take some steps to better respond to the wants and needs of their employees, which can significantly improve the work-life balance.
-This is confirmed by logistics professionals: a quarter (24%) feel that their employer does not implement sufficient measures to ensure a good balance.
+This is confirmed by logistics professionals: almost a quarter (24%) feels that their employer does not implement sufficient measures to ensure a good balance.

-Leonie Gorissen, Director Netherlands at Protime: ‘It’s nice to see that a large number of logistics professionals are already satisfied with their work-life balance.
+Leonie Gorissen, Managing Director Netherlands at Protime: ‘It’s nice to see that a large number of logistics professionals are already satisfied with their work-life balance.
 Nevertheless, signals about the workload and the need for flexible working hours should not be ignored.
 Employers should continue to look at how they can help their employees to improve this balance.’

-Appropriate roster
+Appropriate roster to increase work-life balance

 After all, according to Gorissen, achieving a good balance is not the task of the employees alone.
 ‘A practical tip for employers is to identify flexibility wants and needs related to each employee’s working hours, and where possible translate this into an appropriate roster.
-This keeps the work-life balance right, resulting in satisfied employees.’
+This keeps the balance right, resulting in satisfied employees.’